betajippity/betajippity.github.io/_posts/2021-10-25-takua-on-m1-max.md

 The M1 Max also handily beats the old dual Intel Xeon E5-2680 that I am currently using by a comfortable margin; for my personal workflow, this means that I can now do everything that I previously needed a large loud power-hungry workstation for on the 2021 14-inch MacBook Pro, and I can do everything _faster_ on the 2021 14-inch MacBook Pro too.

 The real surprises to me came with the 2019 Mac Pro and the Threadripper 3990X workstation.
-In both of those cases, I expected the M1 Max to loose, but the 2021 14-inch MacBook Pro came surprisingly close to the 2019 Mac Pro's performance in terms of wall time.
+In both of those cases, I expected the M1 Max to lose, but the 2021 14-inch MacBook Pro came surprisingly close to the 2019 Mac Pro's performance in terms of wall time.
 Even more importantly as a predictor of future scalability, the M1 Max's efficiency as measured by core-seconds comes in at far far superior to both the Intel Xeon W-3245 and the AMD Threadripper 3900X.
 Imagining what a hypothetical future Apple Silicon iMac or Mac Pro with an even more scaled up M1 variant, or perhaps some kind of multi-M1 Max chiplet or multisocket solution, is extremely exciting!
 I think that with the upcoming Apple Silicon based large iMac and Mac Pro, Apple has a real shot at beating both Intel and AMD's highest end CPUs to win the absolute workstation performance crown.